abinit/abinit/doc/tutorial/spin.md

 rather small value of [[tsmear]].
-The convergence of a magnetic calculation a smaller value of [[tolrde]] (e.g. 0.001 instead of the default 0.005), a larger value of [[nline]] (e.g. 6 to 12 instead of the default 4) or reducing the mixing parameters diemix and mostly diemixmag.
+The convergence of a magnetic calculation a smaller value of [[tolrde]] (e.g. 0.001 instead of the default 0.005), a larger value of [[nline]] (e.g. 6 to 12 instead of the default 4) and/or reducing the mixing parameters diemix and mostly diemixmag.

 ## 2 An antiferromagnetic example: *fcc* Fe